 The purpose, scope, and bases for the inspection.

 A description of the safety-related activities observed during the inspection.

+When including inspection information related to the assessment of a vendor’s/applicant’s safety conscious work environment (SCWE) program, a qualified safety culture assessor will use the guidance described in the “Executive Summary,” section of Appendix D of this manual chapter.

-he date of the inspection summary violations, nonconformances, or unresolved items
+The date of the inspection and a summary of any violations, nonconformances, or minor violations/nonconformances [as defined in section E.2 of Appendix E], or unresolved items (identified).

 The important conclusions reached by NRC as a result of the inspection.
-The statements should include a highlevel description of the activities observed to reach the conclusions. stated in the cover letter should be included, There should never be anything in the Executive Summary that is new or different from the information provided in the report details.
+The statements should include a high-level description of the activities observed to reach the conclusions.
+Conclusions stated in the cover letter should be included, as well as any corrective actions taken by the applicant/vendor (e.g. that they entered the issue into their corrective action program) for violations and NONs.
+There should never be anything in the Executive Summary that is new or different from the information provided in the report details.

 Table of Contents.
 For long or complicated reports (i.e., the report details section is more than 10 pages long), the report may include a table of contents.